"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 In the monograph \cite{Al.S.}, in \S $\Phi13$, there was proposed the following, more general, definition of a magnetic charge, taking account of rectilinear (topologically nontrivial) threads in appropriate non-Abelian gauge models.
-One considers a membrane pulling on the rectilinear thread (now treated as a geometrical object in the manner us discussed above) lying along the axis $z$ of the chosen coordinate system.
+One considers a membrane pulling on the rectilinear thread $A_\theta $ lying along the axis $z$ of the chosen coordinate system.
 Then one removes this membrane from the Minkowskian space.
 This results a one-connected set, on which one can choice a fixed continuous branch of the magnetic tension $\bf B$.
-In fact, this "trick" comes to the restriction of the integration region in Eq. (\ref{mul}) for a magnetic charge by the "left" (respectively, "right") semi-space of the Minkowskian space with respect to the axis $z$.
-This ensures that magnetic charges are maintained in each of these semi-spaces taken separately.
+In fact, this "trick" comes to the restriction of the integration region in Eq. (\ref{mul}) for a magnetic charge by the "left" (respectively, "right") semi-spaces of the Minkowskian space with respect to the axis $z$.
+This ensures that magnetic charges are preserved in each of these semi-spaces taken separately.